Addiction Treatment Myths: Stop Making Excuses and Get Help

 By Sandy Baker

 The thought of getting addiction treatment worries you.
 Perhaps you’ve heard that it doesn’t work.
 You may think you can’t afford it.
-There are many myths about getting help for drug and alcohol abuse that can limit your willingness to get help.
+There are many myths about getting help for alcohol and drug abuse that can limit your willingness to get help.

-In 2015, an estimated 21.7 million people over the age of 12 in the U.S. used substances in the previous year, but only 2.3 million of them received treatment at a drug and alcohol treatment center, according to the 2015 National Survey on Drug Use and Health from the Substance Abuse and Mental Health Services Administration.
+In 2015, an estimated 21.7 million people over the age of 12 in the U.S. used substances in the previous year, but only 2.3 million of them received treatment at a alcohol and drug treatment center, according to the 2015 National Survey on Drug Use and Health from the Substance Abuse and Mental Health Services Administration.
 Why did so few seek treatment?

 What’s Holding You Back?